 Lots of red!
 Red is a color that symbolizes luck and love and is heavily featured in the wedding ceremony.
 The bride, in particular, wears a red veil while an attendant holds a red umbrella over her head, encouraging luck and fertility.

-4. French Weddings
+4. French Wedding Traditions

 The French tradition of Croquembouche is as tasty as it is lovely to look at.
-Croquembouche is a tower of cream-filled, round pastries that can be decorated with flowers, nuts and glazes to create a stunning, tasty art piece in lieu of a wedding cake.
+Croquembouche is a tower of cream-filled, round pastries that can be decorated with flowers, nuts, and glazes to create a stunning, tasty art piece in lieu of a wedding cake.
 The pastries are dipped in a variety of sweet sauces and consumed by the wedding party and guests.

 5. South African Weddings